wmde/wikibase-release-pipeline/development/docs/releasing.md

 development/wbs-dev update-versions <project...|all>
 ```

-This updates the selected package versions and changelogs without staging or committing them.
+This makes local working-tree changes only: it does not stage, commit, tag, or push anything.
+Review the result with `git diff`.
 For `wbs`, it also keeps `DEPLOY_VERSION` aligned.
 An existing higher version is not reduced, and a manually written unreleased changelog entry is preserved.

 ### 6. Review and merge